open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 5. Initialize and run management-api instance on each machine with following steps.

-    1) Initialize MCU manager management-api for the first time execution:
+    1) Initialize OWT server manager management-api for the first time execution:

         cd Release-<Version>/
         management_api/init.sh

-    **Note**: If you have installed early version of MCU, the stored data will not be compatible with 4.0 version.
-Pay attention to the warning and choose option to update your MCU data in mongodb.
+    **Note**: If you have installed early version of OWT server, the stored data will not be compatible with 4.0 version.
+Pay attention to the warning and choose option to update your OWT server data in mongodb.

-    2) Run MCU manager management-api and the sample application with following commands:
+    2) Run OWT server manager management-api and the sample application with following commands:

         cd Release-<Version>/
         bin/daemon.sh start management-api

-6. Choose any management-api instance machine to run the sample application server for quick MCU service validation.
+6. Choose any management-api instance machine to run the sample application server for quick OWT service validation.

         cd Release-<Version>/
         bin/daemon.sh start app